Facebook...

 Plot: Rear center section

-“He was just a great person who loved his family, loved his country and believed in what he was fighting for,” Jeff Froehlich told the Courier-Post of Cherry Hill, N.J.
+“He was just a great person who loved his family, loved his country, and believed in what he was fighting for,” said his brother, Jeff Froehlich.

 Picture